jeisper/handyman/README.md

 Future Implementation:

-Complete the filter implementation.
+Complete the filter implementation,
-Make a contact form for the card on the Handyman PopUp.
+Make a contact form for the card on the Handyman PopUp, Contact Us page,
-Contact Us page.
 About Us page.